freemanback/developer-salary-database-analysis/README.md

 4. **Modeling** – Train a linear regression model to predict salary from database usage.
 5. **Evaluation** – Evaluate performance using R² and MSE.
 6. **Deployment** – Present findings in an annotated Jupyter Notebook.

+The notebook addresses three core questions:
+1. Which databases are associated with higher median yearly salaries?
+2. What does the overall salary distributionl look like (and what does that imply for analysis)?
+3. Can we predict salary from database experience alone (and how good is the prediction)?

 ## Project Goals